chpassos/dataresources/README.md

 Data available online

 The purpose of this repository is merely to point out to people some data available online that anyone can access and start their own data science projects.
+These resources were taken in [this repository](https://github.com/DataScienceSpecialization/courses/blob/master/03_GettingData/04_05_dataResources/index.Rmd) from Jeef Leek, during a class in the [Getting and Cleaning Data](https://www.coursera.org/learn/data-cleaning) course, available on Coursera

 # Internation Group of discussion on Data Science
 - Follow these [instructions](https://medium.com/@kierisi/r4ds-the-next-iteration-d51e0a1b0b82) to be part of it!